villekf/OMEGA-doc/docs/source/corrections.rst

 Multi-resolution
 ^^^^^^^^^^^^^^^^

 It is possible to use multi-resolution reconstruction without any extended FOV.
-However, this requires you to use a smaller "effective" FOV and then extend the FOV to the original size using ``options.eFOVLength``.
+However, this requires you to use a smaller "effective" FOV and then extend the FOV to the original size using ``options.eFOVLength`` (or specific values for transaxial and axial).
 Note that by default the image volume is always cropped to the "effective" FOV.
 To save the multi-resolution volumes, you need to set ``CELL`` to true in: https://github.com/villekf/OMEGA/blob/master/source/cpp/structs.h#L10 and recompile the files.
 This outputs a cell matrix in MATLAB/Octave.
 The first element is the main volume.
 For Python, you also need to set ``options.storeMultiResolution = True`` before reconstruction in addition to the above.
 The image is then output as a vector that contains all the volumes in one vector.
 You need to manually separate them.